Amiral Baudin-class ironclad

 Amiral Baudin and Formidable served with the Mediterranean Fleet for the bulk of their active careers, Formidable serving as its flagship early in her career.
-In 1895, both ships were involved in a grounding accident caused by Formidables failure to conform to the fleet commander's instructions.
+In 1895, both ships were involved in a grounding accident caused by Formidable's failure to conform to the fleet commander's instructions.
 Both ships were modernized between 1896 and 1898, losing their amidships barbette, which was replaced with an armored battery for new quick-firing guns, among other changes.
 Both ships were transferred to the Northern Squadron after returning to service, as newer pre-dreadnoughts had entered service by that point, taking their place in the more strategically important Mediterranean Fleet.
 Both ships were withdrawn from service by 1903, and Amiral Baudin was hulked in 1909.
-Formidable was broken up two years later, but Amiral Baudins fate is unknown.
+Formidable was broken up two years later, but Amiral Baudin's fate is unknown.